urioja/AESPT/README.md

 Following the approach in [[1]](#1), the S-Box operation is masked using two (8-bit) masks: the input mask m<sub>in</sub> and the output mask m<sub>out</sub>.
 At the beginning of each AES encryption, a masked S-Box table *Sm* is computed with the property *Sm(x * m<sub>in</sub>)* = *S(x)* * m<sub>out</sub>, and used instead of the original table.
 Generating the masked table is a simple process, as one only has to run through all (8-bit) inputs * x *, look up *S(x)* and store *S(x)* * m<sub>out</sub>.

-Regarding the rest of operations, we use two additional (16-byte) masks for the MixColumns operation.
+Regarding the rest of the operations, we use two additional (16-byte) masks for the MixColumns operation.
 The input mask *m* is obtained by generating 16 random bytes and the output mask *m<sub>out</sub>* is obtained by applying MixColumns operation to *m*.
-The shift rows opeation does not affect the masking in this scheme ase it just moves the btyes of the state to different positions.
-The following algorithm represents the pseoudocode of the full AES operation (see [[1]](#1)} for the full explanation):
+The shift rows operation does not affect the masking in this scheme as it just moves the bytes of the state to different positions.
+The following algorithm represents the pseudocode of the full AES operation (see [[1]](#1) for the full explanation):

 ![picture](img/AESPT_MaskedAES_pseudocode.PNG)